luizirber/blog/content/2013-06-17-two-stadiums.md

 different experience from watching a game on TV, where the camera give you a limited perspective.
 Our seats were behind one of the goals, and we were
-lucky: we saw two goals on our side, one from Mexico (a penalty kick) and one from Italy, a beautiful goal by Ballotelli, who was a bit of a diva, by the way, always complaining and making drama.
+lucky: we saw two goals on our side, one from Mexico (a penalty kick) and one from Italy, a beautiful goal by Balotelli, who was a bit of a diva, by the way, always complaining and making drama.

 It was the third time I went to a stadium.
 Previous ones were Grêmio matches,